-As long as the store is closed, we will meet on Zoom every other Sunday at 4pm ET.
+As long as the store is closed, we will meet on Zoom every other first Sunday of the month at 4pm ET.
 When we reopen, this time might change!
 Email facilitator Natasha at natasha at idlewildbooks dot com for Zoom links.

 Books can be purchased on bookshop.org until the store reopens to the public.

 Eeg by Daša Drndić, translated from Croatian by Celia Hawkesworth

 Winner of the 2020 Best Translated Book Award

 “History remembers the names of the perpetrators, not the victims – [the protagonist] remembers and honors the lost.
 He travels from Rijeka to Zagreb, from Belgrade to Tirana, from Parisian avenues to Italian castles.
 Ghosts follow him wherever he goes: chess grandmasters who disappeared during WWII; the lost inhabitants of Latvia; war criminals who found work in the CIA and died peacefully in their beds…” -from the publisher